This post covers the best things to do in Chicago in March, updated for 2024.

 9. Celebrate St. Patrick’s Day

-A great way to celebrate is to attend the St. Patrick’s Day festival at the Irish heritage site.
+A great way to celebrate is to attend the St. Patrick’s Day Festival at the Irish heritage site.
 In 2023, this takes place on March 12th.

 If you’re interested in drinking a beverage and saying “slainte!” then check out the live music event called Forever Green on March 8th, 2024.